wandrer-earth/wandrer-earth.github.io/_posts/2023-08-28-end-of-summer-update.markdown

 Wandrer's login page, Dashboard, and Big Map are getting a fresh design!
 For the new login page, we are looking for testimonials about how much you love Wandrer.
 If you're willing to be featured, please [send me](mailto:pearl@wandrer.earth) ~ 1-2 sentences saying what you like about Wandrer and a picture of yourself out exploring.
 I will share a preview of what would be posted on our login page before I publish anything to the website.

 ![](/assets/images/2023-09-08-summer-wrap-up/splashpage-update.png){:style="width: 85%; display:block; margin-left:auto; margin-right:auto"}
-<figcaption>More design updates are coming to Wandrer.
-[Email me](mailto:pearl@wandrer.earth) if you love Wandrer and want to be featured on our login page!
+<figcaption>More design updates are coming to Wandrer. <a href='mailto:pearl@wandrer.earth'>Email me</a> if you love Wandrer and want to be featured on our login page!
 </figcaption>{:style="width: 85%; display:block; margin-left:auto; margin-right:auto"}

 ### Map updates have returned!
 (And will take some time to process)
 As I mentioned in my [update at the beginning of the summer](https://news.wandrer.earth/2023/06/12/may-summer-update.html), Craig spent the summer updating Wandrer's map data structure.
-This upgrade is necessary for features that we're excited to roll out.
-Happily, Craig finished transitioning all Wandrers over to the new data method a few weeks ago.
+This upgrade is necessary for features that we're excited to roll out in the future.
+Happily, Craig finished transitioning all Wandrers over to the new data structure a few weeks ago.
 Now we're processing map updates again!
 These updates are moving slowly to begin -- we have many to do and are being extra careful with accuracy since this data structure is new.
 Please be patient and we promise to get all the updates in eventually.

 ![](/assets/images/2023-09-08-summer-wrap-up/map-updates-are-back.png){:style="width: 85%; display:block; margin-left:auto; margin-right:auto"}
 <figcaption>We're updating map data again!
 But it may take a while before we're able to process your region of interest... thank you for your patience!